 - Martin Acevedo, San Antonio Area Foundation, Director of Marketing and Outreach

 - Maurice Samuels, John D. and Catherine T. MacArthur Foundation, Senior Evaluation Officer

-- Meg Nodzon, GHR Foundation, Senior Program Officer
+- Meg Nodzon, GHR Foundation, Senior Program Officer, Education

-- Megan Tate, The Winnipeg Foundation, Director of Community Grants
+- Megan Tate, The Winnipeg Foundation, Vice President, Marketing & Development

 - Melissa Howell, The Africa-America Institute, Senior Director, Global Programs